 Showers can be particularly hazardous for seniors.
 Installing a shower seat allows them to continue to use their shower in a safe way.

 They can usually be folded up to tuck out of the way as well, if there are other family members using the bathroom as well.

 There are a host of anti-slip bathroom accessories to consider when undertaking bathroom renovations for seniors.

 The simplest to add are non-slip mats and stickers which can be added on the base of the shower or bath to create more grip.

-For more permanent anti-slip functionality, ask our Perth plumber about anti-slip tiles.
+For more permanent anti-slip functionality, ask our plumber in Duncraig about anti-slip tiles.

 5. Easy Turning Taps